castore-dev/castore/docs/docs/3-event-sourcing/4-fetching-events.md

 pokemonsEventStore.storageAdapter = mySuperStorageAdapter;

 const { events } = await pokemonsEventStore.getEvents('pikachu1');
+const { aggregate } = await pokemonsEventStore.getAggregate('pikachu1');
 // 🙌 Will work!
 ```

 :::info

 You can choose to build an event storage adapter that suits your usage.
-However, we highly recommend using an [off-the-shelf adapter](../5-resources.md) (if the storage solution that you use does not have an adapter yet, feel free to create/upvote an issue, or contribute 🤗).
+However, we highly recommend using an [off-the-shelf adapter](../5-packages.md#-event-storage-adapters) (if the storage solution that you use does not have an adapter yet, feel free to create/upvote an issue, or contribute 🤗).

 :::